trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/timetables.md

 ### How often does the data format changes?
 Do breaking changes happen?

-This API has the **stable** status.
-This means that we will communicate when fields are added, or changed.
-When breaking changes are made, you will get six months or more to update your implementations.
+This API has the **deprecated** status and will be discontinued on June 30th 2022.

 ## Using ResRobot Timetables